Best Cyber Monday Fitness Equipment Deals See Deals

 Is smart home gym equipment better than regular equipment?

 This totally depends on who you ask.
 I think smart home gym equipment is growing in popularity for a reason: People like their stuff to be connected, and the versatility these products bring to small spaces is unbeatable.
-I also think every home gym in the future will have some sort of smart equipment.
-Some people will never want smart gym equipment and will always prefer to use traditional weights and machines.
+On the other hand, some people will never want smart gym equipment and will always prefer to use traditional weights and machines.

 Can you get a good workout with a smart home gym?